Free expat tax extension icon

 Germany offers a dedicated freelance visa (Freiberufler) for self-employed professionals, especially in liberal professions like writing, consulting, design, and programming.
 Entrepreneurs can also apply for a self-employment visa to start a business that benefits the German economy.

-Successfully moving to Germany from the US starts with understanding the visa requirements.
-You have some advantages in the immigration process, but preparation is still essential.
+Understanding how to immigrate to Germany from the USA starts with the visa requirements.
+While you have some advantages as a US citizen, preparation is still essential.

 Types of visas